andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_04_Preprocessing.rst

 .. note::
-  For BET and many of the other FSL tools, you are required to specify an input image and an output image: Some operation is operation on the input image (skullstripping, for example) and the output image is the result of that operation.
-Usually the other options are set to defaults that you can override.
+  For BET and many of the other FSL tools, you are required to specify an input image and an output image: Some operation is performed on the input image (skullstripping, for example) and the output image is the result of that operation.
+Usually the other options are set to defaults that work well for the majority of datasets, but which you can override if you want.